Betamax: End of production

-On November 10, 2015, Sony announced that it would no longer be producing Betamax video cassettes.
+On November 10, 2015, Sony announced that it would no longer be producing Betamax videocassettes.
 Production and sales ended March 2016 after almost 41 years of continuous production.
 Third-party manufacturers continue to make new cassettes.
-While these cassettes are designed for use with the Betacam format, the cassettes are interchangeable with traditional Betamax systems.
+While these cassettes are designed for use with the Betacam format, the oxide formulation cassettes are interchangeable with traditional Betamax systems.

 Despite the sharp decline in sales of Betamax recorders in the late 1980s and subsequent halt in production of new recorders by Sony in 2002, Betamax, SuperBetamax and ED-Beta are still being used by a small number of people.
 Even though Sony stopped making new cassettes in 2016, new old stocks of Betamax cassettes are still available for purchase at online shops and used recorders (as well as cassettes) are often found at flea markets, thrift stores or on Internet auction sites.
 Early format Betacam cassettes—which are physically based on the Betamax cassette—continue to be available for use in the professional media.
 It is still used by few broadcasters, as it was succeeded by Betacam SP, its digital modifications and more recently by tapeless recording.